Disability and Accessibility Resources

 LEONARD CHESHIRE DISABILITY

 Leonard Cheshire Disability run a programme of Summer internships called Change 100 once a year, where they aim to unlock the untapped potential of students and graduates with disabilities.
-Applications closed on 7 January 2021 but will reopen later this year.
 Find out more here.

 PRODUCTION AND TALENT